-- B. The Additional Bond Directive Is Not Inconsistent with AD Agreement Article 18.1 or SCM Agreement Article 32.1. - 1.
-The Directive Is Not "Specific Action Against Dumping" or a "Subsidy". - 28.
-India has failed to demonstrate that the additional bond directive is "specific action against dumping" or a "subsidy" it is neither "specific" to dumping or a subsidy nor "against" dumping or a subsidy.
-Rather, as the United States explained in its submissions, the directive is a reasonable means of ensuring payment of duties ultimately assessed.
+The Additional Bond Directive Is Not Inconsistent with AD Agreement Article 18.1 or SCM Agreement Article 32.1.

+- 17. India has failed to demonstrate that the additional bond directive is "specific action against dumping" or a "subsidy" it is neither "specific" to dumping or a subsidy nor "against" dumping or a subsidy.
+As the United States explained in its submissions, the directive is a reasonable means of ensuring payment of duties ultimately assessed.
 Having identified a serious collection problem, CBP took action to secure unsecured liability, as it would in any case in which such liability exists that presents a risk to the revenue, whether or not the "constituent elements of dumping or a subsidy are present."
-Only because the vast majority of unpaid duty bills related to antidumping duties did the directive address those duties in particular.
 The design of the directive, including the criteria for applying it to particular orders and establishing a bond amount based on individual risk, all pertain to securing against risk of uncollected duties, not the "constituent elements of dumping".
-Thus, while the directive may be "related to" dumping as the Appellate Body in US Offset Act (Byrd Amendment) described various measures not inconsistent with Article 18.149 it is not "specific" to it. - 29.
+Thus, while the directive may be "related to" dumping as the Appellate Body in US Offset Act (Byrd Amendment) described various measures not inconsistent with Article 18.1 it is not "specific" to it. - 18.
 With regard to India's claim that the directive is action "against" dumping, neither previous Appellate Body reports examining that term nor the evidence in this proceeding supports this conclusion.
-The bond is security for the final assessed duty, which itself may be an

-44India Responses to Panel Questions, para.
-8. See also U.S. Responses to Panel Questions, paras.
-23-25.
+The bond is security for the final assessed duty, which itself may be an action against dumping, but the security as such simply allows the United States to obtain payment of duties lawfully owed to it.
+As the Appellate Body noted in US Offset Act (Byrd Amendment), "a measure cannot be against dumping or a subsidy simply because it facilitates or induces the exercise of rights that are WTO-consistent."
+The GATT 1994 and the AD Agreement do not prohibit the United States from obtaining payment for the antidumping duties in question, and the bond requirement facilitates its ability to do so. - 19.
+As for India's claim that the directive was "against" dumping because it adversely affected imports from countries subject to the antidumping order, the evidence demonstrates otherwise.
+Aside from seasonal fluctuations, imports from most countries subject to the AD order appear to have remained steady or increased.
+India asserts that "the impact of the bond directive was magnified in the case of Brazil, China, and India "because they suffered higher antidumping duty rates than the other three countries subject to antidumping duties."
+Even if the evidence supported this claim - and a review of the data for these three countries shows no consistent trend - India fails to explain how the effects of the bond directive can, as the U.S. Government Accountability Office ("GAO") put it, "readily be isolated from other changes occurring at the same time, such as the imposition of AD duties."
+In theory, higher duties themselves may also result in a greater impact on trade, yet India fails to show how the directive itself adversely affected imports.